psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 > ## A shared resource of a hundreds
 >
-> TODO: Illustrate the tension of a homogenous installation, custom drivers to parallel file systems and more on a cluster and why users cannot install packages as they would on a workstation or laptop.
+> HPC clusters are big monetary and human resource investments.
+As such, no one except the administrators are allowed to install software in the operating system that is run on tens or hundreds of compute nodes inside the cluster.
 {: .callout }

 The support staff, named Lena, demonstrates to Lola how she can deal with the situation.
-First off, she drops a [small application]({{ page.root }}/code/03_parallel_jobs/fdate) into Lola's home directory.
+First off, she drops a [zipfile with a small application]({{ page.root }}/code/03_parallel_jobs/fdate.zip) into Lola's home directory which Lola unpacks by calling `unzip fdate.zip`.
+This produces a small application named `fdate` in the current directory.

-> ## A fancy date
->
-> When downloading [small application]({{ page.root }}/code/03_parallel_jobs/fdate), the file needs to be made executable.
-To do this, issue the following command:
->
-> ~~~~
-> chmod u+x ./fdate
-> ~~~~
-> {: .bash}
->
-> This small executable does nothing more as to append/prepend dashes to the output of `date`.
-{: .callout }

-Lena demostrates that inside the folder where `fdate` was downloaded, it can be executed:
+Lena demostrates that inside the folder where `fdate` was unzipped, it can be executed:

 ~~~
 $ ./fdate